 The freedom found in child-led learning not only promotes movement and respectful bodily autonomy, it also promotes the specific skill of concentration.
 During a Montessori work cycle, the guide serves a passive role of supporting children in their individual and small-group pursuits – not an assertive role of directing a strict schedule onto the child.
 This means a child's day is relatively uninterrupted, on purpose, so that we protect the time and space needed for them to deeply concentrate and deep dive into their passions.
 What starts as just a few minutes of concentration in the early years grows into hours of capable focus as they get older.

 What does this mean for COVID precautions?
 It means it is nothing out of the ordinary for Montessori students to have the adults in the room "physically distance" from their work; it has long been the norm under the belief that children should not be underestimated and that too much help is a hindrance.
 The materials in a Montessori classroom are “self-correcting,” further setting the students up for success by way of learning through their own experience.

-With children empowered to learn by doing, this frees Montessori guides with more time to objectively observe each child and individualize their engagement with each – balancing the importance of independence with personalized emotional and social support that all children need to truly thrive.
-Paired with the belief that treating children as capable includes giving them honest, factual information, a Montessori classroom positions children to return to school in this pandemic year with a sense of physical and emotional control – not fear.
+There are new protocols for the parent and educator that are noticeably different – like masking and attending some events virtually.
+However, when you consider the child’s experience in a Montessori classroom, it is actually quite familiar and normalized.
+Paired with the belief that treating children as capable includes giving them honest, factual information, a Montessori classroom positions children to return to school through the pandemic with a sense of physical and emotional control – not fear.

 The Guidepost Team

 The Guidepost Team is a group of writers and educators dedicated to helping demystify all things Montessori.